hyperledger-labs/splice/README.md

 You're also free to add more things in `common-frontend` to use across multiple frontend apps.
 This can really include anything: utility functions, reusable React components, shared config, etc. Just ensure whatever you add is exposed via the lib's entrypoint, `index.ts` (we use the [barreling](https://basarat.gitbook.io/typescript/main-1/barrel) technique to expose all modules from the root of the library).

 There is also a package available named `common-protobuf`, located in `apps/common/frontend-protobuf`.
 This simply contains all the web-gRPC protobuf bindings for all our services in Typescript.

+### Conversions between Java & Scala types

+Because we use the Java bindings and codegen, we need to convert between Java and Scala types, e.g., `Seq` and `java.util.List`.
+We try to use Scala types whereever possible so we delay the conversion to Java types until the last possible point and convert from Scala to Java as early as possible.

+To convert, import `scala.jdk.CollectionConverters.*`.
+You can then use `toScala` and `toJava` methods.

 ## Testing